PrestaShop/docs/basics/introduction.md

 The Front Office is an application being powered by PHP and Smarty.

-The backend relies on controllers you can find in directory `controllers/front` and PrestaShop classes that contain the business logic, mainly from the `classes` folder.
+The backend relies on controllers you can find in the directory `controllers/front` and PrestaShop classes that contain the business logic, mainly from the `classes` folder.

 The views and the Javascript come from the installed theme that you will find in `themes/`.
 You can have multiple themes available on a shop but only one is enabled and in use.